curv3d/curv/ideas/Travis-CI.md

 * I'm using LLVM.
 Is there a compatibility issue with GCC?
   C++ name mangling in the C++11 library is incompatible, that's all I've got so far.
 Calls to C functions from jitted code should work.

+AppVeyor is like travis-ci for windows.
+But where do you get packages?
+Chocolatey is like apt-get for windows, but is missing a lot of OSS packages.